draeician/copybuffer/README.md

 - **Include Headers**: Add headers to the copied text indicating the file path.
 - **Discord Attachment Formatting**: Format the copied text as a Discord attachment for easy sharing.
 - **Token Count Display**: Display the token count of the text using Tiktoken.
+- **Export Clipboard Contents**: Export the final clipboard contents to the screen.

 ## Requirements